jimmurtha/policies/src/main/md/04_roles_policy.md

    12. Users may not alter ePHI maintained in a database, unless authorized to do so by a Archway Customer;
    13. Users are required to understand their role in Archway's contingency plan;
    14. Users may not share their user names nor passwords with anyone;
-   15. Requirements for users to create and change passwords;
+   15. Requirements for users to enroll in 2-form-authentication;
    16. Users must set all applications that contain or transmit ePHI to automatically log off after 15 minutes of inactivity;
    17. Supervisors are required to report terminations of workforce members and other outside users;
    18. Supervisors are required to report a change in a users title, role, department, and/or location;